Sparsity-driven weighted ensemble classifier: Experimental results

-\subsection{Experimental Results - Sparsity}
+\subsection{Experimental results: sparsity}

 The principle of parsimony (sparsity) states that simple explanation should be preferred to complicated ones \cite{Bach2012Optimization}.
-Sparsity mostly used for feature selection in the machine learning.
-In our study, principle of sparsity is used to select among weak classifiers.
-According to dataset and used hyper parameters, SDWEC achieves different sparsity levels.
-SDWEC was applied to 11 different datasets and achieved sparsity levels between 0.80 and 0.88, see Figure~\ref{ChapterEnsembleSD-Figure-datasets-sparsity-levels}.
-This means that among 200 weak classifiers, 24 (0.88 sparsity) to 40 (0.80 sparsity) classifiers were used in ensemble.
+Sparsity mostly used for feature selection in machine learning.
+In our study, principle of sparsity is used for selecting subset of classifiers among weak classifiers.
+During experiments, sparsity definition given in equation~\ref{eq-sparsity-definition} is used where $\mathscr{S}(w) = 0$ corresponds to least sparse solution while solution becomes more sparse as $\mathscr{S}(w)$ gets closer to $1$.
+According to dataset and hyper-parameters used, SDWEC achieves different sparsity levels.
+When SDWEC applied to 11 different datasets, sparsity levels between 0.80 and 0.88 has been achieved (Figure~\ref{figure-datasets-sparsity-levels}).
+This means that among 200 weak classifiers, 24 classifiers (sparsity level of 0.88) to 40 classifiers (sparsity level of 0.80) are used in ensembles.